shohiebsense/shohiebsense.github.io/_posts/2023-08-21-Salvaging outdated, outscaled monolithic highly usage product.md

 Numerous Approach have been taken :

+0. Pair Programming!
+We share and solve the problems together.
 1. Forwarding some heavy queries to Golang as a backend to enable asynchronous by using the existing PHP as the proxy.
 2. Combining multiple tables (not join) from the memory layer rather than in the disk-storage, database-read UNION layer.
 3. Implementing Web Server's load-balance to 3 different ports round robin.